 A good choice when you want reach, scale, and a user-friendly software.
 Has about 56% of the national market share (including its subsidiary, Caviar).

-In 2020 DoorDash saw a rise of over 2 million “dashers,” with a pretty profit to match.
+From 2019 to 2021 DoorDash saw a rise of more than 2 million “dashers,” with a pretty profit to match.
 A nifty company toy is its recently launched Storefront, an online ordering platform that allows for customizable and commission-free ordering for DoorDash clients.
 Your orders route like DoorDash orders, and delivery drivers are automatically connected.

 What the customer pays: The price of the menu items, tax, an optional tip to the Dasher, a delivery fee ($5 to $8), and a service fee which depends on the restaurant.
 There may also be a fee if the order is small or if demand is high.